sepandhaghighi/samila/README.md

 ## Overview

 <p align="justify">
-Samila is a generative art generator written in Python, Samila let's you create arts based on many thousand points.
+Samila is a generative art generator written in Python, Samila lets you create arts based on many thousand points.
 The position of every single point is calculated by a formula, which has random parameters.
 Because of the random numbers, every image looks different.
 </p>